Azure/terraform-provider-azapi/docs/resources/azapi_resource_action.md

 * `response_export_values` - (Optional) A list of path that needs to be exported from response body.
   Setting it to `["*"]` will export the full response body.
   Here's an example.
-If it sets to `["keys"]`, it will set the following HCL object to computed property `output_payload`.
+If it sets to `["keys"]`, it will set the following HCL object to computed property `output`.

 ```
 {